ethereum-optimism/specs/specs/governance/gov-token.md

 `GovernanceToken` is an [ERC20](https://eips.ethereum.org/EIPS/eip-20) token contract that inherits from `ERC20Burnable`, `ERC20Votes`, and `Ownable`.
 It allows token holders to delegate their voting power to other addresses, enabling a representative voting system.
-The contract integrates with the `Alligator` contract through a hook-based approach to enable advanced delegation functionality, including partial delegation and subdelegations.
+The contract integrates with the `Alligator` contract through a hook-based approach to support subdelegations.

 ### Hook-based Integration with Alligator

-The `GovernanceToken` contract integrates with the `Alligator` contract through a hook-based approach to enable advanced delegation features.
+Subdelegations allow for advanced delegation use cases, such as partial, time-constrained & block-based delegations, relative & fixed allowances, and custom rules.
 The `_afterTokenTransfer` function in the `GovernanceToken` is modified to call the `afterTokenTransfer` function in the `Alligator` contract, allowing the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.

 If the call to the Alligator's `afterTokenTransfer` function fails, the token transfer must still be completed, and the following
 `AlligatorCallFailed` event will be emitted to indicate the failed call: